johnsonding/goldfynch/_drafts/2017-05-11-is-your-clients-data-safe-cloud-computing-to-the-rescue-for-small-law-firms.md

 date: 2017-05-11 10:00:00
 tags: ediscovery
 author: "Anith Mathai"
+excerpt: "Is your firm using cloud-computing?
+If not, here’s why it’s the safest way to store your clients’ data."
 ---

 ### As an attorney in a small law firm, you deal with a lot of data.